Unity-Technologies/com.unity.webrtc/Documentation~/index.md

 > So this version is in development, please do not use it.
 The latest version is `1.1.2`.
 > You can check the version you are using on the Package Manager.
 >
+> The release date of 2.0 is planned at the end of April 2020.

 ## Requirements